-When talking about music, the ’80s music gets overshadowed by the greatness of the 70s music.
-It is indeed bewildering because people still consider the ’80s as the most illustrious era for rock and pop music.
+When talking about music, the ’80s music gets overshadowed by the greatness of the ’70s music.
+However, some people still consider ’80s as the most illustrious era for rock as well as pop music.

-Whenever ’80s music gets brought up, people remind the greats like Michael Jackson, Prince, Madonna, U2, Billy Joel, The Police, AC/DC, Metallica, Guns N’Roses (the list goes on and on).
-Also, the ’80s were a time where music seeped into the silver screen as well.
-Great hits like Star Wars, ET, Die Hard and Terminator had impactful musical scores that helped their success at the Box Office.
+The mention of ’80s musical era enlivens greats like Michael Jackson, Prince, Madonna, U2, Billy Joel, The Police, AC/DC, Metallica, Guns N’Roses, and many more.
+This was a time when music seeped into the silver screen as well.
+The success of movies like Star Wars, ET, Die Hard and Terminator can be attributed to a large extent, if not solely, to their imapctful musical scores.

 The main focus in the ’80s was to sell most albums, and it fueled the competition for best music.